 - the Ionosphere Monitoring and Prediction Center (IMPC) providing TEC maps and local scintillation indices;

 - the Real-Time Ionosphere Monitor (RTIM) providing VTEC, GIVE, S4 and σφ maps;

 - the European Ionosonde Service (EIS) providing TEC and foF2 maps, and ionospheric conditions at several locations;

 - the Ionosphere Monitoring Facility (IONMON) providing TEC maps;

 - the Space Weather Data Browsing and Analysis (SWE Data) provides access to space weather environment data.

 This service page is curated by the ESC Space Radiation.
 For further information, please contact SSCC Help-desk.

 Space weather also affects airborne technical infrastructure especially for high latitude flights.
 Solar phenomena emit electromagnetic radiation and energetic particles that can ionise lower layers of the ionosphere (so-called Polar Cap Absorption - PCA).
 Disturbed ionospheric conditions influence very high frequency (VHF) signals of Global Navigation Satellite System (GNSS) often used for aircraft navigation and high frequency (HF) radio communication.
-Due to effects like attenuation, phase shifts, unexpected reflections, interferences and scintillations it may come to a disruption and even loss of navigation and communication signals (Radio Blackouts).
+Due to effects like attenuation, phase shifts, unexpected reflections, interferences and scintillations may result in disruptions and even losses of navigation and communication signals (Radio Blackouts).
 Furthermore, aviation electronics and systems are exposed to atmospheric neutrons and protons created by cosmic rays interacting with atmospheric nuclei.
 This may lead to so-called Single Event Effects (SEE), mostly to a Single Event Upset (SEU) – non-destructive, soft error in electronics.